Estimated reading time: 2 minutes

-When writing your plan, include as much information in each section, and be very specific when outlining your financials (budgets, cash flow statements, monthly sales projections, etc.) This will come in handy should you ever need to apply for a loan or credit line.
-A business marketing plan should also be developed.
+When writing your plan, include as much information in each section, and be very specific when outlining your financials (budgets, cash flow statements, monthly sales projections, etc.).
+This will come in handy should you ever need a small business loan.
+You should also develop a business marketing plan.

 Hire an attorney.

-Certify your business as minority owned.
+Certify your business as minority-owned.

-To be classified as a minority-owned business in the United States, your company must be at least 51% owned and operated by one or more non-Caucasian individuals.
-These include entrepreneurs who are Hispanic, African American, Asian American and Native American.
-If you are a female business owner, you can certify your company as minority-owned regardless of your ethnicity.
+To be classified as a minority-owned business in the United States, the company needs to be at least 51% owned and operated by one or more non-Caucasian individuals.
+These include Hispanic, African American, Asian American, and Native American entrepreneurs.
+If you are a female business owner, you can certify your small business regardless of ethnicity.

 Once your small business is up and running, you will probably need an influx of growth capital now and then.
 As you know, it can be challenging to grow and expand your operations without it.
 When seeking small business funding, you have several options.
 These include banks, credit unions, and alternative lenders.